Great Bromley Nature Sites

 In the past the Pond was used as a cooling pond for the village forge.
 It is home to ducks and moorhens as well as frogs, toads and newts.

 The frogs and toads migrate to the village pond from nearby ponds during the season and can be seen in abundance, after rain, traveling down Carrington Road from the pond at the corner of Brier Road and the one at Hazels Farm.

 The Pond has also been registered with Froglife, a registered wildlife charity, for a number of years.

-Due to the migration habits of the frogs and toads to the Village Pond, the hedgerows along this stretch of road are home to a number of nests of Grass Snakes.
-The Parish Council has asked the highway verge cutting contractors to limit their cutting to 1 metre from the edge of the road so that the Grass Snakes remain undisturbed.
+Due to the migration habits of the frogs and toads to the Village Pond, the hedgerows along this stretch of road are home to a number of nests of grass snakes.
+The Parish Council has asked the highway verge cutting contractors to limit their cutting to one metre from the edge of the road so that the grass snakes remain undisturbed.